In order to participate and to receive to Zoom invitation, register by clicking the RSVP button above or by emailing programs@smithcenter.org.

 Painting in Community

 Bring yourself and your favorite painting supplies.
 We will paint, listen to soothing music and share our creations.
-The session will start with introductions and individuals will share a little about what they are up to.
-There will be opportunities to ask questions and share during the session with 10 minutes left at the end of the session for sharing our progress.
+There will be opportunities to ask questions with 10 minutes left at the end of the session for sharing and talking about our experience during the session.

 About Liz Lescault